DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 ## Problem we are trying to solve

 Partnerships currently record the accredited provider and the training partner.
 They do not always show which accreditation the partnership operated under.
-This approach creates gaps when we need to explain why a provider could legally partner, how coverage changed over time, and whether a partnership remained valid after an accreditation changed or ended.
+This approach creates gaps when we need to explain why a provider could legally partner, how coverage has changed over time, and whether a partnership remains valid after an accreditation changes or ends.

 ## Why we did this